petzval/btferret/README.md

-                        Has no effect if the device will be a server set_le_interval_update  Called by a client after connection to change the interval set_le_interval_server  Called by a server after connection to change the interval Normally, the client sets the interval
+                        Has no effect if the device will be a server set_le_interval_update  Called by a client after connection to change the interval set_le_interval_server  Called by a server after connection to change the interval for systems in which set_le_interval_update does not work.
+                        Normally, the client sets the interval
 ```